January 28, 1949

 Patuxent River, Maryland

-After more than forty years as a first-call Nashville studio musician, Eddie Bayers is the first drummer to be inducted into the Country Music Hall of Fame.
-His journey to this point has at times been difficult, but his love of music and his determination to be involved in it have carried him through.
+After more than forty years as a first-call Nashville studio musician, Eddie Bayers was the first drummer to be inducted into the Country Music Hall of Fame.
+His journey to that point was at times been difficult, but his love of music and his determination to be involved in it carried him through.